legacysurvey/legacysurvey/pages/dr6/description.rst

 the individual exposures are first computed independently for each CCD using PSFEx_, generating spatially-varying pixelized models.

-The configuaration files for SExtractor and PSFex that we used for a given iteration of our codebase are available `on our github page`_.
+The configuration files for SExtractor and PSFex that we used for a given iteration of our codebase are available `on our github page`_.

 .. _`PSFEx`: http://www.astromatic.net/software/psfex